jed/browserver-node/README.md

 - `http`: Optional.
 If specified, must be an instance of `http.Server`.
 If omitted, an instance will be instantiated and bound to port `3572` (the Unicode codepoint for the brow `෴`).

 - `host` Optional.
-If specified, must be a string containing one and only one asterisk (`*`) to be replaced with a socket id when a WebSocket connection is established.
-If omitted, CloudFoundry's [*.vcap.me](https://github.com/cloudfoundry/vcap/) domain is used, which resolves all domains/subdomains to `localhost`.
+If specified, must be a string containing one and only one asterisk (`*`), which is replaced with a socket id when a WebSocket connection is established.
+Note that this means you will need a wildcard CNAME or A record in your DNS settings that resolves to the appropriate domain or IP address.
+If omitted, CloudFoundry's [*.vcap.me](https://github.com/cloudfoundry/vcap/) domain is used, which resolves all domains/subdomains to `127.0.0.1`.

 ### browserver.on("connection", function(client){ ... })